 Now that we’ve covered why to use Scrum, let’s dive deeper into details about roles, events, and artifacts.
 First, Scrum has a variety of team roles.
 There’s the Scrum Master, who’s responsible for setting up the project and having the team adhere to Scrum principles and practices.
 A Product Owner is accountable for team’s work and is responsible for major decisions and direction.
 The Development Team is the muscle behind the project; they execute on the necessary issues which ultimately leads to the final product.So, what happens during a typical Scrum project?
 As for Scrum events, the team executes Sprint Planning before the main Sprint period, which again consists of a specified period of production.
 Daily Scrums take place regularly whereas the Sprint Retrospective (or a “retro”) is similar to a Sprint Review, but is more comprehensive.
 Scrum artifacts include the Product Backlog, which is a list of features mapped out in a set of issues included in the Sprint Backlog.
 The team works on these issues to produce Product Increments during each sprint.
 All of these items are logged and tracked in a project management tool or an Enterprise Resource Management (ERP) suite.

-To wrap up, we’ve covered five important reasons to use Scrum as your methodology in 2020.
+To wrap up, we’ve covered five important reasons to use Scrum as your methodology in 2022.
 Each of these points leads to increases in team flexibility and project efficiency.
 Likewise, project managers and executives can expect decreases in lag times due to client requests or other unforeseen changes.
-Whether developing a mobile app or a complex CRM system, Scrum remains the preferred approach for the dynamic and workflows of today’s fast-paced world.
+Whether developing a mobile app or developing a CRM system, Scrum remains the preferred approach for the dynamic and workflows of today’s fast-paced world.
 Have an idea or question about Scrum?
 Get in touch today.